Dollar sign: Prefix or suffix

 In the United States, Mexico, Australia, Argentina, Chile, Colombia, New Zealand, Hong Kong, Pacific Island nations, and English-speaking Canada, the sign is written before the number ("$5"), (Note: This '$-first' order is inconsistent with use of the cent symbol ('¢'), which is written after the number in most (all?) countries that use it, e.g., "25¢".) even though, when the word is written out or spoken, it is put after the number ("five dollars", "cinco pesos").
-The exception is French-speaking Canada, where the dollar symbol usually appears after the number, the same as the spoken order, e.g., "5$".
+The exception is French-speaking Canada, where the dollar symbol usually appears after the number, the same as the spoken order, e.g., "5 $" for "cinq dollars".